I had LASIK eye surgery in May 2018. It’s been over 5 months since the surgery now, and some of you have been asking me for a review.

 Rest of the week:

-My vision continued to improve, by my left eye wasn’t quite there yet.
+My vision continued to improve, but my left eye wasn’t quite there yet.
 I couldn’t read because my left eye was slightly blurry.

 My right eye was very good at this point.
 My vision was definitely better than I had with my glasses on – much sharper, and the colors were also much deeper (hard to explain this one).